 As a direct result of G-Lab's legacy of success and impact, the course attracts MIT Sloan's best students.
 Each G-Lab team is comprised of four second-year MIT Sloan MBA students representing a wide range of backgrounds and expertise, from management consulting and financial services to manufacturing and operations.

 The project calendar

-G-Lab strongly emphasizes creating concrete “leave-behinds” as a primary component of the project deliverables.
-For example, for a project focused on creating an acquisition strategy, the deliverables will likely include an “M&A toolkit” with spreadsheet templates and valuation benchmarks, each with local language user guides.
-Projects to help fast-growing startups institutionalize their internal operations may include a template for an HR Manual, or compensation and incentive program metrics, again tailored to local market needs and environments.
-Other concrete tools our teams frequently deliver to HCs include financial models, potential customer/investor/partner pipelines, and go-to-market plans.
+G-Lab strongly emphasizes concrete “leave-behinds” as a primary component of the teams’ project deliverables.
+For example, for a project focused on creating an acquisition strategy, the deliverables will likely include an M&A toolkit with spreadsheet templates and valuation benchmarks, each with user guides.
+Student teams may deliver other concrete tools such as financial models, potential customer/investor/partner pipelines and screens, and go-to-market roadmaps.

-Host Company obligations
+Host company obligations

-Host Companies receive optimal results when the CEO and other senior managers are available to devote focused time and energy on the project and with the G-Lab team, especially while teams are on site.
+Host companies receive optimal results when the CEO and other senior managers are available to devote focused time and energy on the project and with the G-Lab team, especially while teams are on site.

 While MIT Sloan does not charge companies a fee for engaging a G-Lab team, host companies do assume responsibility for 1) round-trip coach airfare for the team, and 2) modest, safe lodging while they are in-country.
 Given that G-Lab sends teams to countries from Argentina to Zambia, travel and lodging costs vary widely.
 As a guide, however, a number of recent host companies report that they budget approximately US$10,000-14,000 to host a team.